- Access control

 Some costs go far beyond those already discussed: Those created by incomplete security coverage.
 Traditional intrusion detection systems that rely purely on intrusion sensors, such as motion detectors, make monitoring every property corner challenging.
 This difficulty is further amplified for large companies with multiple locations.
 The vulnerabilities that result from incomplete security coverage can lead to losses from theft, vandalism, and other incidents if exploited.
 That's why businesses need to consider the new opportunities for commercial burglar alarm systems that digital transformation has brought.

 And so, most business owners today opt for at least dual protection: Combining intrusion detection systems with smart video surveillance adds an extra layer of security.
 Prominently placed cameras often deter burglars before they commit a break-in.
 If they do it anyway, capturing them on the video footage also increases the chances that the responsible person will be retrieved after the burglary.
 Another reason to go with integrated security solutions is that they are designed to transmit information to the monitoring station and the business owner's smartphone.
 Based on the video file, you can determine whether it is a burglar or perhaps just an employee who accidentally triggered the alarm.
 You gain more safety and control.

 The evalink ipTNA4i: A device fit for the industry shift toward networked systems

-To get the most out of all sorts of burglar systems, we recommend you take a look at our ipTNA4i: Our EN54-21 certified, modular, and 4G enabled alarm transmission device.
+To get the most out of all sorts of burglar systems, we recommend you look at our ipTNA4i: Our EN54-21 certified, modular, and 4G-enabled alarm transmission device.
 It offers many interfaces to connect your burglar alarm system and other devices.
-Thanks to the streamlined and intuitive configuration process, you can set up and verify the installation in a couple of minutes.
-To keep pace with the shift to networked systems, the ipTNA4i's capabilities are constantly being improved by regular and easy-to-use firmware updates.
+Thanks to the streamlined and intuitive configuration process, you can set up and verify the installation in a few minutes.
+Regular and easy-to-use firmware updates constantly improving the ipTNA4i's capabilities to keep pace with the shift to networked systems.